Tadeusz Mostowski: Biography

 In 1825, he was appointed to the Senate.
 During the November Uprising, he absented himself from that body's meetings.
 When the uprising had been quashed, the Russian authorities allowed him to emigrate to France, where he owned lands inherited from his father.
 He died there ten years later, and was interred at Montmartre Cemetery.

 His first wife was the writer, Anna Olimpia Przeździecka, whom he married in 1787 and divorced in 1804.
 He was her second husband and they had no children.
-His second marriage, to Marianną Potocką (1780-1837), a member of the noble Potocki family, produced five children.
+His second marriage, to Marianna Potocka (1780-1837), a member of the noble Potocki family, produced five children.